 |Offline viewing for on-demand titles|

-Paramount+ is a sports streaming service that’s best for NFL and PGA Tour fans.
-When it comes to selecting a plan, sports enthusiasts should choose the $10 a month, ad-free option instead of the $5 a month plan.
+Paramount Plus is a sports streaming service that’s best for NFL and PGA Tour fans.
+When it comes to selecting a plan, sports enthusiasts should choose the $9.99 per month ad-free option instead of the $4.99 per month plan.
 With the upgraded plan, you can watch CBS live, meaning you can live stream local NFL games, PGA events, and even March Madness.
-Paramount+ also has content for soccer fans, with NWSL women’s soccer, UEFA Champions League, Concacaf, Liga Profesional de Fútbol, and more.
+Paramount Plus also has content for soccer fans, with NWSL women’s soccer, UEFA Champions League, Concacaf, Liga Profesional de Fútbol, and more.

-Paramount+ has more added value if you also want an on-demand library of shows.
+Paramount Plus has more added value if you also want an on-demand library of shows.
 Some titles even come in high-quality 4K.
-You can even get Paramount+ as an add-on to services like Amazon Prime Video.
+You can even get Paramount Plus as an add-on to services like Amazon Prime Video.

 Quality of sports streaming services